MonsoonNLP/seq2seq-for-data-augmentation/README.md

-Send the encoder and decoder model names from HuggingFace, the data as an array ```[[txt1, label1], [txt2, label2]]```, probability of flipping a row (default is 0.5), and whether to append an identical row (default is False)
+Send the encoder and decoder model names from HuggingFace, the data as an array ```[[txt1, label1], [txt2, label2]]```, frequency of flipping a row (default is 0.5), and whether to append a row if it came out identical to the original (default is False)

 ```python